Home Thermodynamics

 0

 The thermal conductivity of ideal gases is not dependent on pressure for gases that are not too strongly diluted.
-This is no longer the case for gases with low pressure.
-Introduction In the...
+This is no longer the...

 Experimental setup for the measurement of thermal conductivity